Inclusion framework for the voluntary sector in Reading

 Charity Governance Code

 In December 2020, after a process of consultation the Charity Governance Code has been reviewed and set out clear recommendations and practice on two of its principles.
 These two principles are Principle 3: Integrity and Principle 6: Diversity, now called Equality, Diversity and Inclusion.
 These have been updated and published with another wider scale review scheduled for 2023.
 Charities are encouraged to visit the Code’s website to view and download the new edition of the Code.
-Explanatory videos and accompanying blogs can also be found on the website.
+Explanatory videos and accompanying blogs can also be found on the website

 Equality and Human Rights Commission